 - 1 pound linguine

-- 6 slices center cut bacon, cut into 1" pieces
+- 6 slices bacon cut into 1" pieces

 - 2 tablespoons olive oil

-- Get the water for the pasta on the stove and cook according to package instructions.
+- Boil water for the pasta and cook according to package instructions.
 Make sure to reserve 1 cup of the cooking liquid before draining the pasta.

 - In a deep skillet cook the bacon until crisp and then set it aside on paper towels to drain.
 Remove any excess grease in the pan, leaving only about a tablespoon to cook the Brussels sprouts.